Condition Monitoring with a FLIR Si-Series Acoustic Imager@Model.PrimaryHeadlineSize>

 - Compatible with FLIR Thermal Studio offline analysis and reporting software (free and paid versions available)

-Detect both partial discharge and compressed air leaks
+Detect both partial discharge and small compressed air, gas, and vacuum leaks

 For partial discharge detection electrical systems

 Choose the Si124-LD for easy detection of small compressed air, gas, and vacuum leaks

 Choose the Si124-LD Plus to detect even smaller compressed air, gas, and vacuum leaks.
 Provides the highest sensitivity as well as Auto Filtering and Auto Distancing features.

 Things to Look For In an Acoustic Imager

 One of the first features to consider is the camera's frequency range.
 You might think that you need the widest range possible in order to pick up the widest range of sounds.
 However, in reality, the most effective frequency range for detecting a compressed air leak is between 20 and 30 kHz.
 This is because using the 20 to 30 kHz range aids in distinguishing compressed air leaks from the background noise in a factory.

 In the pursuit of quieter noises, more is better.
 Acoustic imaging cameras typically employ dozens of microelectric-mechanical system (MEMS) microphones to collect and characterize sound.
 While MEMS are small, use little power, and are very stable, they also generate their own noise that interferes with an individual microphone's ability to pick up very quiet sounds.
 The solution is to increase the number of microphones in use; simply doubling the number of microphones improves the signal-to-noise ratio enough to remove three decibels of unwanted sounds.